DavidBoja/keypoint-algorithms-benchmark/README.md

 Download dataset: [HPSequences dataset](http://icvl.ee.ic.ac.uk/vbalnt/hpatches/hpatches-sequences-release.tar.gz) [1.3GB]

+Place the directory in a convenient location.
+The folder `hpatches-sequences-release` contains all the 116 directories, 57 of which represent  only  photometric  changes,  whereas 59 represent only geometric deformations.
+Each sequence consists of one reference image and 5 target images representing the appropriate illumination or viewpoint changes.
+Alongisde every target image there is a homography connecting it to the reference image (stored in files `H_1_<seq_num>`).
+In case of an illumination change  sequence,  the  homography  is  an  identity  mapping.

-After download, the folder `../data/hpatches-release` contains all the patches from the 116 sequences.
-The sequence folders are named with the following convention
+The sequence folders are named with the following convention:

-* `i_X`: patches extracted from image sequences with illumination changes
+* `i_X`: image sequences with illumination changes
-* `v_X`: patches extracted from image sequences with viewpoint changes
+* `v_X`: image sequences with viewpoint changes

 ### Results